-Holyoke Public Schools were awarded $20,000 from the Massachusetts Department of Elementary and Secondary Education to support an alternative pathway to graduation for students who are at greatest risk of not graduating from high school.
-This innovative program includes credit recovery, socio-emotional supports, and service-learning opportunities.
+For a third consecutive year, Holyoke Public Schools were awarded $20,000 from the Massachusetts Department of Elementary and Secondary Education to implement an effective, alternative pathway to graduation that includes credit recovery and socio-emotional supports for students who are at greatest risk of not graduating from high school.

 MASSACHUSETTS CULTURAL COUNCIL:

-Individual schools across our district have received small grants from the Massachusetts Cultural Council to support artists-in-residence and field trips to local cultural sites.
+Individual schools across the district have received small grants from the Massachusetts Cultural Council to support field trips to local cultural sites during this school year.